vitessio/website/content/en/docs/14.0/user-guides/schema-changes/ddl-strategies.md

 - **Declarative**: support `-declarative` flag
 - **Revertible**: `vitess` strategy supports [revertible](../revertible-migrations/) `ALTER` statements (or `ALTER`s implied by `-declarative` migrations).
 All managed strategies supports revertible `CREATE` and `DROP`.
 - **Recoverable**: a `vitess` migration interrupted by planned/unplanned failover, [automatically resumes](../recoverable-migrations/) work from point of interruption. `gh-ost` and `pt-osc` will not resume after failover, but Vitess will automatically retry the migration (by marking the migration as failed and by initiating a `RETRY`), exactly once for any migration.
-- **Traffic**: `vitess` migration cut-over uses Vitess specific blocking of traffic, and is therefore only safe when write traffic to the tables runs entirely through Vitess/VTGate. `gh-ost` and `pt-osc` use generic MySQL blocking/locking mechanisms, and it is safe to run some write traffic on the migrated table outside Vitess.
+- **Traffic**: at cut-over time, `vitess` migration cut-over exhibits a blocking behavior to queries routing through Vitess.
+To queries running directly on the MySQL server, if any, the cut-over exhibits errors, an dthe queries will notice the table does not exist throughout the cut-over.
+It is safe to run queries of both sorts throughout migration including during cut-over.